 - Tozando is a company founded by Chairman Kimura.
 Could you tell us what prompted you to establish the company?

-Takahiko Kimura : "I was struck by the enthusiasm of the Italian fencers, which led to the founding of Tozando.
+Takahiko Kimura"I was struck by the enthusiasm of the Italian fencers, which led to the founding of Tozando.
 I was asked by a dojo in Saitama Prefecture to act as an interpreter for the Italian national team, so I went to the dojo."

 -Are you fluent in Italian, Mr. Kimura?

-Takahiko Kimura: "I told the dojo staff that I could only speak English, but they said, 'It doesn't matter if you speak English or whatever, just come' (laughs).
+Takahiko Kimura"I told the dojo staff that I could only speak English, but they said, 'It doesn't matter if you speak English or whatever, just come' (laughs).
 Around 25 Italians came.
 It was a nice contrast to the image of Italians."

 -What kind of gaps were there?

-Takahiko Kimura: "My image of Italians was that they were cheerful and fun-loving.
+Takahiko Kimura"I had the image of Italians as being cheerful and playful.
 However, even after practice was over, they continued to ask their sensei for advice.
 I thought they were more serious than me."

 -They were very enthusiastic swordsmen.

-Gradually, I began to feel like I wanted to support these people ."
+Gradually, I began to feel like I wanted to support these people.'

 -So it wasn't a startup with a well-thought-out overseas strategy?

-Takahiko Kimura: "There was nothing like that.
+Takahiko Kimura"There was nothing like that.
 I wanted to help Italian swordsmen.
-That was the only thought behind starting the company.
-I didn't know if we would be successful, but I wanted to keep the promise I made to them ."
+That was the only reason I started this company.I don't know if I'll be successful, but I want to keep my promise to them.'

 -That's a heartwarming story...
 How did you start your business after that?